sanderlin2013/King-County-House-Sales/README.md

 ![Baseline Model](Images/base_model_log100.png)

 We see here that there is a fairly large association between the log price of a home and its square footage of living space.
 This also has a small standard error, and confidence interval, making it a very accurate metric!
 As such, we can say that for every 100 square foot increase of living space in a home there is an association of an increase of .0396 of the log price.
-While this can be difficult to interpret in lay terms, it means all in all that based on what we see above there is a strong association between an increase in a home's square footage of living area and its price.
+Based on what we see above we see that there is a strong association between an increase in a home's square footage of living area and its price.
 Additionally, when we look at the R^2 we see that `sqft_living` can explain 46% of the `log_price` - a hefty chunk!

-Graph of predicted home prices based compared to square foot living area:
 ![Graph Predeicted Home Prices vs. SQFT Living Area](Images/graph_homeprice_100sqft_living.png)

 ### Bedrooms and Bathrooms